pelithne/appservice-to-containerapp/exercise3.md

 ## 5. Application Source Code
-Simple API retrieving a secret each request (cached would be better in prod) + returns build info.
+Before crating the caontainer app, we need to have some code.
+Below is a simple API that retrieves a secret for each request coming in (cached would be better in prod) + returns that info.
+Notice that all the code is inline, so there is no need to clone a repo to get files into your file system.
 ```bash
 mkdir -p secure-api && cd secure-api
 cat > Program.cs <<'EOF'